NZ COVID Tracer

-NZ COVID Tracer is a mobile software application that enables a person to record places they have visited, in order to facilitate tracing who may have been in contact with a person infected with the COVID-19 virus.
+NZ COVID Tracer was a mobile software application that enables a person to record places they have visited, in order to facilitate tracing who may have been in contact with a person infected with the COVID-19 virus.
 The app allows users to scan official QR codes at the premises of businesses and other organisations they visit, to create a digital diary.
 It was launched by New Zealand's Ministry of Health on 20 May 2020, during the ongoing COVID-19 pandemic.
-It can be downloaded from the App Store and Google Play.
+It was available on App Store and Google Play.

 History

 2020

-The NZ COVID Tracer app was developed for the Ministry of Health by New Zealand company Rush Digital and partially relies on an Amazon Web Services platform.
+The NZ COVID Tracer app was developed for the Ministry of Health by New Zealand company Rush Digital and relied on an Amazon Web Services backend.
 It was formally launched on 20 May 2020.
 Some people were able to download it from App Store on 19 May and a Health Ministry spokesperson said later that it had been submitted to App Store and Google Play that evening and that there can be a variation in time between submitting an app and it going live.
-Prime Minister Jacinda Ardern described the NZ COVID Tracer app as a "digital diary".
+Then–Prime Minister Jacinda Ardern described the NZ COVID Tracer app as a "digital diary".
 It worked on mobile devices using Android 7.0 or above, and Apple iOS 12 or above, with future updates to include support for older systems.

 Immediately following its release, several users encountered difficulties with logging into the app or using it.
 There were also complaints from the public about iPhones and Android phones running the older, incompatible versions of operating systems being unable to download the app.
 The Ministry advised people without a compatible mobile device to keep a manual record of the people and places they have visited for contact tracing purposes.
 The app received an average rating of 2.6 on Google Play Store, with most complaints relating to its poor design and difficulty with finding the app.
 As of 20 May, more than 92,000 people had downloaded the app and over 1,000 businesses had signed up to it.